mattermost/mattermost-handbook/operations/operations/company-agreements.md

 ## Who can sign on behalf of the company?

-Company agreements should only be signed by CEO, Ian Tien, or VP Finance & Operations, Tim Quock with the following exceptions:
+Company agreements should only be signed by CEO, Ian Tien, or VP Finance, Tim Quock, with the following exceptions:

 * If you are on-site and need to sign an NDA to enter a facility you may sign such an agreement.
 * The following agreements may also be signed by the Head of Legal, Jamie Hurewitz: